Solo: A Star Wars Story -- 3 spoiler-free things you should know going in

 Yes, I reviewed the movie and called it simple fun, but I wanted to provide a few spoiler-free thoughts about what you can expect from director Ron Howard's take on this world.

 And if absolutely any kind of hint about a movie you're about to see makes you run your X-Wing, go ahead and fly away from the rest of this story.
-However, I will not be dropping any spoilers in this piece.
+However, I won't be dropping any spoilers in this piece.

 Han Solo's many friendships

-While wookiee Chewbacca (Joonas Suotamo) has a lifelong bromance with Han Solo (Alden Elhrenreich), the movie shines a light on many other connections the aspiring pilot makes inside of the galaxy.
+Though wookiee Chewbacca (Joonas Suotamo) has a lifelong bromance with Han Solo (Alden Elhrenreich), the movie shines a light on many other connections the aspiring pilot makes inside the galaxy.

 You'll see Solo meet and work with several allies before he becomes besties with Chewie, and it's fascinating to see this younger Han struggle to not only define himself but also define his circle.

-But unlike previous Star Wars movies where character alignments with either the Rebel Alliance/Resistance and the Empire/First Order are clearly defined, this movie quickly shows that any character can be a friend or foe at any given time.
+Unlike previous Star Wars movies, though, where characters are clearly aligned with either the Rebel Alliance/Resistance or the Empire/First Order, this movie quickly shows that any character can be a friend or foe at any given time.
+Did you expect anything less?
 This story takes place in the criminal underworld.
-Did you expect anything less?

 Your view of droids will be challenged, but not fundamentally

-Some readers are expressing disdain in our review's comments about L3-37 hilariously dropping her opinions everywhere she goes, but I have to say, nothing about a super opinionated Star Wars droid is new.
+In the comments section accompanying our review, some readers are expressing disdain about L3-37 (Phoebe Waller-Bridge) hilariously dropping her opinions everywhere she goes, but I have to say, nothing about a superopinionated Star Wars droid is new.

-L3-37 isn't much different from C-3P0 in every other Star Wars film or K2S0 in Rogue One in this regard.
+In this regard, L3-37 isn't much different from C-3P0 in every other Star Wars film or K2S0 in Rogue One.
 All three are mostly sentient droids programmed with personalities that add color to their computations.
-All of them pass judgment on their human partners whether they're in the middle of a battle or waltzing through a bar (C-3P0 can't actually give you a side-eye, but I sure could hear it from his voice).
+All of them pass judgment on their human partners whether they're in the middle of a battle or waltzing through a bar (C-3P0 can't actually give you a side-eye, but I sure could hear one in his voice).
 And all three help their human partners make judgments, and those judgments are delivered with color and personality -- that's all.

 Winks and nods all over